Special cases - agency/short/zero hours contract/part-time workers

-An employee who satisfies the conditions, including part-time workers, employees on short contracts and agency workers, may be entitled to SSP.
+An employee who satisfies the conditions, including part-time workers, employees on short/zero hours contracts and agency workers, may be entitled to SSP.

 Agency and short contract workers

 An agency worker is a person who is engaged and paid by one party (normally an employment agency) for work done for a third party, the employment provider (normally the agency’s client).

 For SSP purposes a person’s status is determined under the provisions of the Social Security Categorisation of Earners’ Regulations 1978 /Social Security (Categorisation of Earners) Regulations (Northern Ireland) 1978 (“the Categorisation of Earners Regulations”)

 Agency workers do not normally have a contract of service or a contract for services with either the agency or their client.
 They are engaged under a ‘sui generis contract’, which means ’of its own kind - unique’.

 If the employer is referred to as an agency but their workers are engaged under a contract of service they are not “agency workers” in this context, but may be short contract employees.